AdHoc-Protocol/AdHoc-protocol/README.md

 ## Multidimensional array of arrays

-Multidimensional array also can hold other arrays.
-In this case the last dimension(argument) of `Dims` attribute denote contained array's parameter.
+A multidimensional array can also contain other arrays, where the last dimension (or argument) of the `Dims` attribute indicates the parameter of the contained array.

 <table>
   <tbody>